 Domain 3.
+Instructing Effectively

-Instructing Effectively - Instructional effectiveness lies at the heart of the role of the professional teacher.
-The teacher as servant leader instructs and encourages student development based upon knowledge of content, the structure of the discipline, students, teaching methods, the community, and curriculum goals.
+Instructional effectiveness lies at the heart of the role of the professional teachers.
+The teacher as servant leader facilitates student development based upon knowledge of content, the structure of the discipline, students, teaching methods, the community, and curriculum goals.